SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 3. Select *None* as Data Source, since we start without an external data source.
 <br><br>![](images/01_01_0025b.png)<br><br>

-4. Enter *App* as view name in the next step. (wo don't select an entity set, since we start without a data service).
+4. Enter *App* as view name in the next step. (wo don't really select an entity set, since we start without a data service).
 <br><br>![](images/01_01_0030b.png)<br><br>

 5. Enter the following settings in the *Project Attributes* step: